Surround Sound (song)

-"Surround Sound" is a song by American rapper JID featuring Atlanta-based rapper 21 Savage and fellow American rapper Baby Tate, released on January 14, 2022 as the lead single from the former's third studio album The Forever Story (2022).
+"Surround Sound" is a song by American rapper JID featuring British-American rapper 21 Savage and fellow American rapper Baby Tate, released on January 14, 2022, as the lead single from the former's third studio album The Forever Story (2022).
 Produced by DJ Scheme, Christo, and Nuri, it contains a sample of "One Step Ahead" by Aretha Franklin.
+In late 2023, the song gained a viral resurgence on the video app TikTok after a trend named the "Ceiling Challenge" was created.
+As a result, more than 57,000 videos were made using the song.
+The trend caused the song to peak at number 40 on the Billboard Hot 100 in January 2024, two years after its original release.

 Background

 A few days before the song was released, JID previewed the music video on Instagram.
 In a later post, he revealed the inspiration behind the song was from focusing on the environmental sounds and noises around him as a child, to find an escape from his chaotic home life.

 Composition

 In the beginning of the song, a sample of "One Step Ahead" by Aretha Franklin is played and a loop built around it serves as the instrumental.
 JID raps the chorus and first verse with double entendres and multisyllabic rhymes.
 The second verse is rapped by 21 Savage, who "mixes gun talk with making sound financial decisions".
 Near the first half of the song, Baby Tate provides "fluttering vocals" in R&B style closing out of the first part.
 The beat then switches to a "woozy, bass-bombed wobble that artfully weaves in elements from the song's first half".
 During the second half of the song, JID returns with another verse, which has a darker approach and has been described as "cut-throat".